Satsuma Rebellion: Name

 In English, the most common name for the war is "Satsuma Rebellion".
 Mark Ravina, the author of The Last Samurai: The Life and Battles of Saigo Takamori, argued that "Satsuma Rebellion" is not the best name for the war because the English name does not well represent the war and its Japanese name.
 Ravina said that the war's scope was much farther than Satsuma, and he characterizes the event as being closer to a civil war than a rebellion.
 Ravina prefers the English name "War of the Southwest".

 In popular culture

-Western interpretations include the 2003 American film The Last Samurai directed by Edward Zwick, which combines into a single narrative historical situations belonging both to the Boshin War, the Satsuma Rebellion, and other similar uprisings of ex-samurai during the early Meiji period.
+Western interpretations include the 2003 American film The Last Samurai directed by Edward Zwick, which combines into a single narrative historical situations belonging to the Boshin War, the Satsuma Rebellion, and other similar uprisings of ex-samurai during the early Meiji period.

 The song "Shiroyama" on the album The Last Stand by the Swedish power metal band Sabaton is about the Satsuma rebellion.